VISIT OUR ART STORE ▶

 Closing Words

-Which method are you excited to try first?
-Painting leaf veins adds such beautiful detail to watercolor leaves, and now you have seven techniques to explore.
+Which method do they feel excited to try first?
+Painting leaf veins adds such beautiful detail to watercolor leaves, and now they have seven techniques to explore.

-Try making a sample card like I did — it's so helpful to compare results later.
-If you found these tips helpful, feel free to comment and share your favorite method!
+They can try making a sample card like they did — it’s so helpful for comparing results later.
+If they found these tips helpful, they could comment and share their favorite method!